langabi/n8n-nodes-erply-api/README.md

 ### Erply Service

+All service APIs (PIM, inventory etc) are handled by Erply Service.

 <img width="645" alt="image" src="https://github.com/ashleygeorgeclarke/n8n-nodes-erply-api/assets/4650777/80a4aa1c-c51f-4dfb-81a5-1b00e3841425">

 The Endpoint Path Select options are dynamically fetched from the respective service api swagger doc json files.
 The use of this is simply a convenience and is not strictly necessary to use.